kishaloyhalder/lang-detect/README.md

 # Language Detection Assignment

-This is a project to detect language from given textual documents.
+This is a project to detect language from textual documents.
 The repository provides sources in python to achieve that.
 It has multiple functionalities.
 It can be used off-the-shelf with the pre-trained model.
 You can also train it on other datasets if you wish.
 On a dataset consisting of text samples from 21 different languages harvested from Wikipedia, the pre-trained model achieves a score of 94.55% on test dataset with unseen samples.

 In the current implementation, the model uses a sub-word based embedding mechanism which is very useful for handling out-of-vocabulary words.
 After the tokenization, a Bidirectional LSTM is used to encode the sequence of tokens present in the input.
 Finally the prediction is made by a fully connected layer with `N` number of prediction heads, where `N` is the number of languages in the dataset.
 The model is trained with back-propagation using `categorical cross-entropy` loss.